 It’s already a big year for guitar wizard Joe Satriani, but, Tuesday, it got even bigger.
 He announced Shapeshifting, his 18th studio album — release date forthcoming.

-In April, he’s also heading out on his Shapeshifting tour, which begins with 42 dates in Europe and will hit the U.S. in the fall.
-His band will include fellow virtuosos: bassist Bryan Beller, drummer Kenny Aronoff, and keyboardist Rai Thistlethwayte.
+In April, he’s also heading on his Shapeshifting tour, which begins with 42 dates in Europe, and will hit the U.S. in the fall.
+His band will include fellow virtuosos bassist Bryan Beller, drummer Kenny Aronoff and keyboardist Rai Thistlethwayte.